MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

-Confirmation that a delete has completed is expressed by an instruction which starts with the '01' two-bit pattern, followed by the index of the affected entry represented as an integer with a 6-bit prefix.
-This value is always greater than the number of entries in the static table.
+Confirmation that a delete has completed is expressed by an instruction which starts with the '01' two-bit pattern, followed by the index of the affected dynamic table entry represented as an integer with a 6-bit prefix.

 Note that unlike all other instructions, this instruction refers to the receiver's dynamic table, not the sender's.